'Leave our kids alone': Schools reopen in DC with parents on edge over Trump's armed patrols

 WASHINGTON (AP) — Public schools reopened Monday in the nation’s tense capital with parents on edge over the presence in their midst of thousands of National Guard troops — some now armed — and large scatterings of federal law enforcement officers carrying out President Donald Trump's orders to make the District of Columbia a safer place.

-Even as Trump started talking about other cities and again touted a drop in crime that he attributed to his extraordinary effort to take over policing in Washington, D.C., the district's mayor was lamenting the effect of Trump's actions on children.
+Even as Trump started talking about other cities — “Do not come to Chicago,” was the Democratic Illinois governor's clipped response — the president again touted a drop in crime that he attributed to his extraordinary effort to take over policing in Washington, D.C.
+The district's mayor, meanwhile, was lamenting the effect of Trump's actions on children in her city.

 "Parents are anxious.
 We’ve heard from a lot of them," Mayor Muriel Bowser said at a news conference, noting that some might keep their children out of school because of immigration concerns.